 What is the purpose of puppies being in a pose, or being stacked for pictures?

 We take pictures of puppies in "stacked" pose to see their proportions and lines.
 A puppy's dimensions or proportions at 8 weeks of age is a tell tale sign of what they will grow into at maturity.
 These photos are a vital tool for assessment.

 We also enjoy showing off our dogs and sharing these pictures with boxer enthusiasts as well as our boxer fans around the World.

 ISLA du Champ des Legendes (pictured above)

 You can see the balance between the length and the height at the shoulder of the pups, this gives the boxer its boxed shape that they are named after, as well as the boxed head type we produce.
 You want a nice powerful neck that raises the head over the shoulders, with a deep chest that is slightly deeper than the elbow.
-All of these features come together, giving our a puppies a very sturdy, but aesthetically pleasing look.
+As all of these features come together, they give our puppies a very sturdy, and aesthetically pleasing look.

 This is why we take these pictures.

 Do you test for DM in your boxers?